EmbedJournal/embedjournal/_posts/2013-06-26-programming-lcd-in-8-bit-mode.md

 Using existing libraries for fonts, FAT and other complex and time consuming applications is understandable but for an application as simple as the character LCD, I would rather write my own library than spending time reading and understanding some one else's code.

-Taking and using someone else's code means I have to put up with the names that they choose to call their functions with or stick to their naming convention (that can be solved by writing wrapper functions or refactoring but thats clumsy).
+Taking and using someone else's code means I have to put up with the names that they choose to call their functions with or stick to their naming convention (that can be solved by writing wrapper functions or refactoring but that's clumsy).

 We will first list a set of functions that we will be using to interface the LCD module and then wrap it up into a nice header file that can be included in your program's main file.
 It is good practice to use separate C files for each module that you interface so that combining two such module would be easy in the long run.